numo-labs/lambda-tagable-createDocument/readme.md

 This Lambda is used to add / update documents in the Numo Labs taggable system.

 The taggable system stores all documents in a CloudSearch instance which runs as a managed service in the AWS cloud.
+The tags can be searched by any of their index fields.

-Each tag document has the following format:
+Each tag has the following index fields:

 ```
 {